amhou/nwbalfest/full_site/contents/about/sherman.md

 ### Sherman Ku

-Sherman started dancing in Southern California, and holds the distinction of being the only organizer born in Asia.
-He was once nearly killed by an errant fireball from Andrew's car.
-In addition to being a tour guide for high school Science Day, Dr. Sherman Ku has also written papers on Friedreich's Ataxia Induced Pluripotent Stem Cells.
+Dr. Sherman Ku holds the distinction of being the only organizer born in Asia.
+His skills include concentration curls, hammer curls, incline dumbell curls, and preacher curls.
+He loves to play music, and is a big fan of community orchestra.